Published on: March 31, 2025

 How Far Can a Parent Move With Joint Custody in New York?

-After a divorce, both parents are expected to pursue different endeavors which may involve getting new career opportunities or exploring new things while moving on with their separate lives.
-However, the fact remains that addressing certain matters after a divorce is easier when both ex-spouses remain in the same locale such as child custody and visitation.
+After a divorce, both parents often pursue different endeavors, which may involve seeking new career opportunities or exploring new interests while moving on with their separate lives.
+However, the fact remains that addressing certain matters after a divorce, such as child custody and visitation, is easier when both ex-spouses remain in the same locale.

-Addressing the subject of relocating with a child after a divorce is better done with the help of a qualified New York City child custody lawyer who has extensive knowledge of how each parent’s individual circumstances can affect the case.
-At The Law Office of Juan Luciano, our top-rated attorneys offer quality assistance to parents who are in need of skilled legal help.
-To learn more about how we can assist in your relocation and custody case and what not to do during a child custody case, contact us today at (212) 537-5859.
+Addressing relocation with a child after a divorce is best done with the help of a qualified New York City child custody lawyer who has extensive knowledge of how each parent’s individual circumstances can affect the case.
+At Juan Luciano Divorce Lawyer, our top-rated child custody attorneys can provide quality assistance to parents in need of skilled legal help, such as clarifying what not to do during a child custody case.
+To learn more about how we can assist with your relocation, contact us today at (212) 537-5859 to schedule a consultation.

 Joint Custody and Relocation in New York